On-ice communication is vital for both players and their teams ...

-Watch any higher-level hockey game, high school, juniors, college, or pros, and you will hear constant chatter amongst players.
-When a center is open in the slot in the offensive zone, you may hear something like "open ... slot, slot" called out.
-Additionally, when a forward is battling in the corner and wins the puck, you may hear his or her defensemen call "point, point," letting the forward know they are open for a shot and alerting their teammate to get them the puck,
+Listen to any advanced-level hockey game, whether high school, juniors, college, or the pros, and you'll hear constant communication among players.
+For instance, if a center is available in the offensive slot, you might hear calls like "open... slot, slot."
+Similarly, when a forward wins a corner battle in the o-zone and gains possession of the puck, you might catch their defensemen shouting "point, point, or calling the teammate by name," letting the forward know they are open for a shot and alerting their teammate to get them the puck,

-In the defensive zone, you may hear a goalie, defenseman, or backchecking forward yell out something like "one on you" to warn a defenseman or another teammate with their backs to the play of an oncoming forechecker.
-Conversely, a teammate may want to let another teammate know they have no pressure on them by yelling something like "You got time" or "No one on you."
+In the defensive zone, a goalie or backchecking forward may shout something like "one on you" to alert a defenseman/teammate about an approaching forechecker with their back to the play.
+Conversely, a player may tell a D teammate they are under no pressure by yelling something like "You got time" or "No one on you."

-As illustrated in the video below, Brenden Dillon, formerly of the San Jose Sharks and Washington Capitals and current Winnipeg Jet, uses lots of communication and vocalization to help his teammates make plays and be aware of what's happening.
-He displays the kind of communication every player needs to bring to the rink whenever they step on the ice.
+The video below showcases a prime example of effective communication.
+It features Brenden Dillon, previously with the San Jose Sharks and Washington Capitals, and currently a Winnipeg Jet.
+Dillon utilizes extensive communication and vocalization to assist his teammates in making plays and staying informed about the on-ice situation.
+His vocalization exemplifies the level of communication that EVERY player should bring to the rink whenever they step onto the ice.

-Being an effective communicator (assertive, not obnoxious) is also a life skill that will translate off-ice.
-Vocal kids tend to be respected by their peers and looked to as leaders, and they are always heard as opposed to those that take a back seat and remain passive.
+Being an effective communicator is also a critical life skill that will translate off-ice.
+Vocal people tend to be respected by their peers and looked to as leaders, and they are always heard as opposed to those who take a back seat and remain passive.

 Cheers, and keep enjoying the game, whether you're a player, coach, or spectator !!!